Using external hardware with Live

 Working with hardware devices

-Live allows for seamless integration of external gear such as synthesizers, drum machines, samplers and effects.
+Live allows for seamless integration of external gear such as synthesizers, drum machines, samplers and effects through the use of MIDI.

 This step by step guide will show various methods of working with external hardware in Live.